 Harmonious action is inspired, purposeful and flowing.
 It’s saying ‘no’ more often than not.
 It’s deliberate motion toward our preferences.
 It’s anchored in our vision and founded on our exciting ideas, intimidating goals and occasionally grandiose aspirations.
 It is trust in yourself.

 Being busy is easy.
-Being fulfilled and engagingly productive is an order of magnitude greater.
-It’s about being of service — to yourself and to the collective.
+Being fulfilled and productively engaged is an order of magnitude greater.
+It’s about being of service — to yourself, and to the collective.